Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 - Set your permalink structure – We recommend a custom permalink structure of /%postname%/

-- Create pages with good page names
+- Create pages with good page titles

 - Make sure you create page structure where applicable